 Every year, the streets of Leipzig are swarming with people dressed in black.
 All of a sudden, a black tram line starts operating, the shops in the city center start dressing their windows in black and the newspapers‘ headlines are all „Leipzig is black“.
 What’s going on?
 Wave Gotik Treffen is back in town!

-The “WGT” is the world’s largest goth festival and takes place each year over 4 days on Whitsuntide weekend – this year celebrations are held from May 13th-16th.
-And it’s the 25th anniversary of WGT, too!
-Approximately 20,000 goths and other dark subculture fans such as cybergoths, metalheads, steampunks, neo-Victorians, dark romantics, dark electro, industrial, medieval and fetish fans will meet in Leipzig and attend over 200 live concerts and cultural events.
+„WGT“ is the world’s largest goth festival and takes place each year over 4 days on Whitsuntide weekend – this year celebrations are held from June 7-10, 2019.
+Approximately 20,000 goths and people of all dark styles such as cybergoths, metalheads, steampunks, neo-Victorians, dark romantics, dark electro, industrial, medieval and fetish fans will meet in Leipzig and attend over 170 live concerts and cultural events.
 Sounds crazy?
 It is!

 (See the German version here!)

 Share your #WGTLeipzig pics!

 Other events and things to do during WGT

 The program of Wave Gotik Treffen is extremely varied and quite unique.
 This year, more than 170 bands and artists have been announced and will be taking the stage at different locations all over the city.

 Apart from the main festival area in the south of Leipzig (the old „agra“ trade fair area), there are live concerts on a variety of stages all over the city (mostly indoor venues), in clubs and even in churches and the opera house.
 Musical styles range from dark wave & gothic, post punk and batcave to classical music, from medieval and folk to dark metal and electro/EBM/industrial.
 WGT is also known for featuring lesser known, underground acts that you can discover there.
 For musical inspiration head over to YouTube or Spotify and search for Wave Gotik Treffen playlists!

 This is a selection of acts that have been announced for WGT 2019: